 Benefit Description You After the calendar Organ/tissue transplants (cont.)
-High Option Standard Option Autologous tandem transplants for recurrent germ cell PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance tumors (including testicular cancer) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant Blood or marrow stem cell transplants for: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Allogeneic transplants for: Non-PPO: 30% of the Plan Non-PPO: 30% of the Plan Phagocytic deficiency diseases (e.g., Wiskott-Aldrich syndrome) allowance and any difference between our allowance and the allowance and any difference between our allowance and the - Leukocyte adhesion deficiencies billed amount and all charges after the Plan pays \$100,000 per billed amount and all charges after the Plan pays \$100,000 per Mucolipidosis (e.g., Gaucher's disease, metachromatic leukodystrophy, adrenoleukodystrophy) transplant transplant Mucopolysaccharidosis (e.g., Hurler's syndrome, Maroteaux-Lamy syndrome variants) - X-linked lymphoproliferative syndrome Autologous transplants for: - Multiple myeloma - Testicular, mediastinal, retroperitoneal, and ovarian germ cell tumors - Breast cancer - Epithelial ovarian cancer - Amyloidosis - Pineoblastoma Blood or marrow stem cell transplants covered only in a PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance National Cancer Institute or National Institutes of Health approved clinical trial for: Non-PPO: 30% of the Plan Non-PPO: 30% of the Plan Allogeneic transplants for: allowance and any difference allowance and any difference - Chronic lymphocytic leukemia between our allowance and the billed amount and all charges between our allowance and the billed amount and all charges - Early stage (indolent or non-advanced) small cell after the Plan pays \$100,000 per lymphocytic lymphoma transplant transplant - Multiple myeloma Covered expenses for the purpose of this benefit are: See above See above • The pretransplant evaluation; • Organ procurement; • The transplant procedure itself (hospital and doctor fees); • Transplant-related follow-up care for up to one year from the date the transplant procedure is performed; and • Pharmacy costs for immunosuppressant and other transplant-related medication.
+High Option Standard Option Autologous tandem transplants for recurrent germ cell PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance tumors (including testicular cancer) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant Blood or marrow stem cell transplants for: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Allogeneic transplants for: Non-PPO: 30% of the Plan Non-PPO: 30% of the Plan Phagocytic deficiency diseases (e.g., Wiskott-Aldrich syndrome) allowance and any difference between our allowance and the allowance and any difference between our allowance and the - Leukocyte adhesion deficiencies billed amount and all charges after the Plan pays \$100,000 per billed amount and all charges after the Plan pays \$100,000 per Mucolipidosis (e.g., Gaucher's disease, metachromatic leukodystrophy, adrenoleukodystrophy) transplant transplant Mucopolysaccharidosis (e.g., Hurler's syndrome, Maroteaux-Lamy syndrome variants) - X-linked lymphoproliferative syndrome Autologous transplants for: - Multiple myeloma Testicular, mediastinal, retroperitoneal, and ovarian germ cell tumors - Breast cancer - Epithelial ovarian cancer - Amyloidosis - Pineoblastoma Blood or marrow stem cell transplants covered only in a PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance National Cancer Institute or National Institutes of Health approved clinical trial for: Non-PPO: 30% of the Plan Non-PPO: 30% of the Non-PPO: 30% of the Plan Allogeneic transplants for: allowance and any difference between our allowance and the allowance and any difference between our allowance and the - Chronic lymphocytic leukemia billed amount and all charges billed amount and all charges - Early stage (indolent or non-advanced) small cell after the Plan pays \$100,000 per after the Plan pays \$100,000 per lymphocytic lymphoma transplant transplant - Multiple myeloma Covered expenses for the purpose of this benefit are: See above See above • The pretransplant evaluation; Organ procurement; The transplant procedure itself (hospital and doctor fees); Transplant-related follow-up care for up to one year from the date the transplant procedure is performed; and Pharmacy costs for immunosuppressant and other transplant-related medication.